imjbmkz/Building-Your-First-End-to-End-Data-Portfolio/projects/3. Extracting data from web to FTP using Python/README.md

 require_ssl_reuse=NO # add to the bottom of the file
 ```
 4. To save the changes, press `CTRL` + `S` or `CTRL` + `O`.
 To close the file, press `CTRL` + `X`.
 5. Create the `vsftpd.chroot_list` file which will contain the list of users to chroot.
-Run `sudo nano /etc/vsftpd.chroot_list` to create a blank file called `vsftpd.chroot_list`.
+Run `sudo touch /etc/vsftpd.chroot_list` to create a blank file called `vsftpd.chroot_list`.
 On the first line, simply add your WSL username (or the user that you will use for FTP).
 6. Restart the `vsftpd` service by running `sudo systemctl restart vsftpd`.
 Check the status by running `sudo systemctl status vsftpd` to ensure that the service is running.
 7. Take WSL ip address by running `ip address`.